 My Rating: 3/5

-I have never been a fan of the Terry Pratchett-style, quirky fantasy, so reading anything by Gaiman was never on my to-do list.
-However, I watched the first season of American Gods and was impressed, so I decided to read the book.
+I have never been a fan of the Terry Pratchett-style, quirky fantasy, so reading anything by Neil Gaiman was never on my to-do list.
+However, I watched the first season of the American Gods TV show and was impressed, so I decided to read the book.

 Overall, it’s a good book, but not brilliant.